 Proxies and Timeline Resolution

 One of the most useful features of Resolve is how quickly you can change timeline resolution non destructively.
+For example, as long as your source media is UHD, you can drop your timeline resolution to HD for editing and your clips will be resampled down to HD for better playback.
+You can switch your timeline resolution back to UHD at any time and the clips will read at the full native UHD resolution.
 In addition, for RAW media formats you can change decode or playback debayer resolution.
 This means you can drop your resolution and debayer quality temporarily to ensure playback performance while you’re editing, and then ramp it back up for grading where real-time playback is perhaps not so critical.

 Resolve Optimized Media and Render Cache